 "This work of reclaiming memory is filled with a lot of affection, to look at where we've been walking, and what remains of our footprints."

-They were from Brasília, Goiânia, Belo Horizonte, São Paulo and other towns across Brazil.
-More importantly, it was 2005 and they were all on email lists and IRC chatrooms.
+They were from Brasília, Goiânia, Belo Horizonte, São Paulo and other towns and cities across Brazil.
+More importantly, it was 2005 and they were all on email lists and in IRC chatrooms.
 These particular spaces were focused on women and technology.
 And from those spaces sprang Birosca, a sparkling feminist movement in Brazil that ran from 2005 to 2012, and eventually had its own virtual server called Baderna, named after Marieta Baderna, the dancer from Rio.
-Baderna also means ‘disturbance’ in Portuguese, an allusion to how activists are often perceived.
+Baderna also means "disturbance" in Portuguese, an allusion to how activists are often perceived.

 She was among the first round of recipients of the APC Women’s Rights Programme’s Feminist #TechJoy small grants, which facilitated the production of this half-hour long documentary film in the first six months of 2024.
-“This work of reclaiming memory is filled with a lot of affection,” she said.
+“This work of reclaiming memory is filled with a lot of affection,” she says.
 “These are relationships that make us revisit personal processes, to look at where we've been walking, and what remains of our footprints.”

 Building an internet of possibility